volume.config

 ramdisks, to avoid wasting RAM and cpu time on double caching objects.

-Optional directory entry sizing¶
+Optional directory entry sizing

-You can also add an option avg_obj_size=<size>
+You can also add an option avg_obj_size=<size> to the volume configuration

 line.
 This overrides the global proxy.config.cache.min_average_object_size

-configuration for this volume.
-This is useful if you have a volume that is dedicated
+if you have a volume that is dedicated for say very small objects, and you need

-for say very small objects, and you need a lot of directory entries to store them.
+a lot of directory entries to store them.

-Optional fragment size setting¶
+Optional fragment size setting

-You can also add an option fragment_size=<size>
+You can also add an option fragment_size=<size> to the volume configuration

 line.
 This overrides the global proxy.config.cache.target_fragment_size